HiranthaDs/IP-Address-Classifier-and-Converter/README.md

 # IP-Address-Classifier-and-Converter
 ![Screenshot 2025-01-08 101408](https://github.com/user-attachments/assets/5daadde4-27d3-46bb-ad01-d25627fdd96b)

-IP Clover is a simple and user-friendly Python tool built with the Tkinter library that helps users analyze and convert IP addresses.
+IP-Address-Classifier-and-Converter is a simple and user-friendly Python tool built with the Tkinter library that helps users analyze and convert IP addresses.
 This tool can calculate key properties of an IP address, such as its class, subnet mask, network ID, host ID, and binary representation.

 # Features:
 IP Class Detection: Automatically determines the class of the IP address (A, B, C, D).  |